eeng/mercurius/README.md

 - Trigger events, like when a trade is made.
 Then remove the "trade made" logging.
 - Think about aggregate's invariants and transactions.
 - Store some trx-id in deposits/withdraws related to transfers
-- Make the execute-trade run until no more trades are possible
 - Sleep between orders in the simulator